Nolan Gorman Player Props: Cardinals vs. Nationals

-The St. Louis Cardinals and Nolan Gorman (.143 slugging percentage over his past 10 games, including one homer), take on starter Josiah Gray and the Washington Nationals at Nationals Park, Monday at 4:05 PM ET.
+Nolan Gorman -- with an on-base percentage of .150 in his past 10 games, 168 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Washington Nationals, with Trevor Williams on the mound, on June 21 at 4:05 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mets.
+In his most recent game he had a hitless performance (0-for-4) against the Nationals.

 Nolan Gorman Game Info & Props vs. the Nationals